|Effective:||N/A||Approved By: Senior Associate Vice President for Financial Affairs and Chief Financial Officer|

 For Assistance Contact: Assistant Vice President of Financial Services & University Bursar

-To provide an overview of UTSA fee waivers based on Texas Education Code (TEC) Section 54.216 — Students Enrolled in Course for Concurrent High School and College-Level Credit; Optional Waiver, Texas Education Code (TEC) Section 54.218 — Distance Learning or Off-Campus Courses; Optional Waiver and Texas Education Code (TEC) Section 54.5035 — Waiver of Fees, and to provide guidance for requesting those waivers.
+This guideline provides faculty and staff an overview of UTSA mandatory fee waivers based on Texas Education Code (TEC) Section 54.216 — Students Enrolled in Course for Concurrent High School and College-Level Credit; Optional Waiver, Texas Education Code (TEC) Section 54.218 — Distance Learning or Off-Campus Courses; Optional Waiver and Texas Education Code (TEC) Section 54.5035 — Waiver of Fees, and to provide guidance for requesting those waivers.

 - Texas Education Code (TEC) Section 54.216 — Students Enrolled in Course for Concurrent High School and College-Level Credit; Optional Waiver